Sanders helps No. 12 Oklahoma State beat Central Michigan

 Central Michigan: The Chippewas came in with high hopes after going 9-4 last season and beating Washington State in the Sun Bowl.
 But Sanders was too much for them early, and they couldn’t get their running game going well enough to control the clock and slow his rhythm.

 Oklahoma State: The defense carried much of the load last season, but the offense put up 531 total yards on Thursday, mostly in the first half.
 The running game still could use some work, though.
-Oklahoma State finished with 125 yards rushing on 32 carries, and the Cowboys struggled to put the game away.
+The Cowboys had just 45 yards on 20 carries in the second half and struggled to put the game away.

+“We were very effective playing fast,” Gundy said.
+“And one thing that works against us a little bit is once you get ahead … obviously, you don’t want to play fast.
+So then you slow down, and we’re probably not as good at that as we are playing fast.
+But I was pleased with our ability to play fast and make plays in space.”

 UP NEXT